-Yes, it is possible to get a residency permit in Portugal through funds.
+Yes, it is possible to get a residency permit in Portugal through the Golden Visa investment funds.
 You must make a minimum investment of €500,000 and ensure the investment fund is accepted for the Portugal Golden Visa.

 Does Portugal have citizenship by investment?

 The Portugal Golden Visa program doesn’t automatically lead to citizenship.
-However, Portuguese citizenship is possible if you hold your respective investment for five years and pass on the eligibility criteria, which would ensure Portuguese citizenship by naturalization.
+However, it is possible to apply for Portuguese citizenship if you hold your respective investment for five years and meet the eligibility criteria.
+This would enable you to apply for citizenship by naturalization.

 How will Portugal Golden Visa changes in 2022 affect the investment fund option?

 On 1 January 2022, the Portugal Golden Visa underwent extensive changes.
 For the investment fund option, the investment amount increased.
 Specifically, a capital transfer in Portuguese investment funds to the amount of or greater than €500,000 will be needed to apply for legal residency in Portugal.

 As real estate investments are no longer eligible for a Golden Visa application, the investment fund option has become increasingly popular, particularly among American investors.